pandaandsushi/ChatFilter/README.md

 # ChatFilter Simulation
+## Made By Thea Josephine 13522012
-Chat Filter Simulation on E-Commerce Shopee Using Regex and Pattern Matching Algorithm Made By Thea Josephine 13522012
+Chat Filter Simulation on Shopee E-Commerce Using Regex and Pattern Matching Algorithm

 Will check the following:
 - vulgar words
 - asking customer to cancel an order
-- sharing private information that could lead to dangerous out of app transaction
+- sharing private information that could lead to dangerous out of app transaction (email, social media, phone number, links)

 ```
 src/